PUT-PTM/STMsksRedGT/README.md

 ## Pins connection

-In the beggining of our project we wanted to avoid cables.
+At the beggining of our project we wanted to avoid cables.
 Still no idea how to achieve this.

 #### HC-SR04 outputs:
 	Vcc: 5V